openSUSE/heroes-salt/ENCRYPTION.md

   -----END PGP MESSAGE-----
 ```

-## Recommended workflow

-The recommended workflow for creating a new secret is as follows:

-1.)
-Make sure to have all public keys from `encrypted_pillar_recipients`
-2.)
-Encrypt the secret with your own public key
-3.)
-Run the `reencrypt_pillar.py` script to re-encrypt it for all current
-    recipients.

 ## Reencryption

 Whenever changing the list of recipients (i.e. adding new keys and/or
-removing keys) you need to reencrypt all pillar data.
-The recommended way
+removing keys) you need to reencrypt all pillar data, so that existing secrets
+are reencrypted for the new list of recipients.
+The recommended way of doing
-of doing this is to use the `reencrypt_pillar.py` script in the following way:
+this is to use the `reencrypt_pillar.py` script in the following way:

 ```
 $ ./bin/reencrypt_pillar.py --recipients-file encrypted_pillar_recipients -r pillar
 ```

-To successfully run this script, you'll need to import all public keys as
-referenced in `encrypted_pillar_recipients`.

-**NOTE**: Reencryption will only reencrypt the secrets in accordance with the
-current list of recipients.
-It will **not** change and/or update the secrets
+**NOTE**: Reencryption will **NOT** change and/or update the secrets itself.
-itself.
-Previous recipients might still be able to decrypt old versions of
+Previous recipients might still be able to decrypt old versions of the
-the encrypted pillar (version control!), so when appropriate, make sure to
+encrypted pillar (version control!), so when necessary, make sure to also
-also change the secrets themselves.
+change the secrets themselves.

 ## More information & references